China refusal to support WHO COVID origins probe accelerated Biden announcement on US investigation: official

 The president asked the intelligence community to "redouble their efforts to collect and analyze information that could bring us closer to a definitive conclusion, and to report back to me in 90 days," Biden said.

-"As part of that report, I have asked for areas of further inquiry that may be required, including specific questions for China," he added, while noting that the effort would include work by "our National Labs and other agencies of our government to augment the Intelligence Community’s efforts," and directing the IC to "keep Congress fully apprised of its work."
+"As part of that report, I have asked for areas of further inquiry that may be required, including specific questions for China," he added, while noting that the effort would include work by "our National Labs and other agencies of our government to augment the Intelligence Community’s efforts" and directing the IC to "keep Congress fully apprised of its work."

 "The United States will also keep working with like-minded partners around the world to press China to participate in a full, transparent, evidence-based international investigation and to provide access to all relevant data and evidence," Biden said.

-A source familiar told Fox News that the administration is not ruling out scientifically credible hypotheses, but is focusing its attention on the scenarios mentioned in the president’s statement Wednesday.
+A source familiar told Fox News that the administration is not ruling out scientifically credible hypotheses but is focusing its attention on the scenarios mentioned in the president’s statement Wednesday.

-The source was not aware of current evidence supporting an intentional lab leak, and instead, stressed the "laboratory accident" verbiage in Biden’s statement.
+The source was not aware of current evidence supporting an intentional lab leak and instead stressed the "laboratory accident" verbiage in Biden’s statement.

 CLICK HERE TO GET THE FOX NEWS APP